cn0047/stash/ed/ad/tree.bt.md

 Number of Binary Search Trees possible with N nodes:
 For example, `for: [5, 6] result: [5, 6], [6, 5] (all permutations)`.

+Valid BST:
+1. Left subtree contains only nodes with keys less than the node's key.
+2. Right subtree contains only nodes with keys greater than the node's key.
+3. Both left and right subtrees also BST.

 **Self-balancing binary search tree** (height-balanced) - is any node-based binary search tree that automatically **keeps its height small** in the face of arbitrary item insertions and deletions.
 Search performance = `O(log n)`.